luapower/mysql/mysql_client.md

 the `sqlstate` return value contains the standard SQL error code that consists of 5 characters.
 Note that, the `errcode` and `sqlstate` might be `nil` if MySQL does not return them.

+NOTE: 64 bit integers and decimals are converted to Lua numbers by default.
+That limits the useful integer range of number types to ±2^51 or 15 digits.

 ### `cn:query(query, [options]) -> res,nil,cols | nil,err,errcode,sqlstate`